eternale88/React-Video-Search/README.md

-Hosted here on Netlify [https://nostalgic-williams-25089e.netlify.com/]
+Hosted here on Netlify [https://5e42009c0b82c3000992f77d--festive-einstein-efb29a.netlify.com/]
 # React-Video-Search-App
 ## Synopsis

-A video search app I  built with  React v16, Babel, Webpack HTML5, Semantic UI, Vanilla JavaScript, and local storage API for persistance. allows a user to search for a video by keyword and returns the top 5 results from the Youtube API.
+A video search app I  built with  React v16, HTML5, Semantic UI, Vanilla JavaScript, nested component structure, and local storage API for persistance. allows a user to search for a video by keyword and returns the top 5 results from the Youtube API.

 ## Motivation